Stevia plant is a small, sweet, leafy herb of South American origin.

 Stevia extract has been in use by native South Americans (where it is known as caa-he-éé or kaa jheéé) to reduce weight; to treat wound infections, inflammatory conditions, swelling in the legs and as a tonic to treat depression.

 |Fresh stevia leaf.|

-In its natural habitat, stevia plant leaves are harvested by handpicking as and when required.
-However, most of stevia that made available in the markets is grown under greenhouse or atleast in supervised farming.
-If you grow your own stevia plant in the backyard, pick up leaves with short stem for fresh use.
-In general, fresh leaves can be sundried, powdered and stored in an airtight container for future use.
+At its natural habitat, stevia plant leaves are harvested by hand picking as and when required.
+However, most of the stevia that is made available in the markets, grown in the greenhouse, or at least under supervised farming.
+If you grow your own stevia plant in the backyard, pick up leaves with a short petiole for use.
+In general, fresh leaves can be sundried, powdered, and stored in an airtight container for future use.

-To store, place it in cool, dark, humid free place like the one you do it for other dried herbs such as oregano, where it will stay fresh for several months.
+To store, place it in a cool, dark, humid-free place like the one you do for other dried herbs such as oregano, where it will stay fresh for several months.